Selita Ebanks: Other ventures

 Ebanks appeared on the third season of Celebrity Apprentice, but was fired in week 5 on 11 April 2010, placing 9th.
 Previously, she recorded music and appeared on the UPN-series South Beach.

 She is featured in The-Dream's music video for the single "Make Up Bag", as well as Kanye West's 2010 short film Runaway, playing a fallen phoenix with whom West's character falls in love.
 She is now a reoccurring character in BET's Husband's of Hollywood where she plays the love interest of comedian Kevin Hart.

 Ebanks also appeared in a commercial for State Farm Insurance alongside actor/model Mehcad Brooks.

 Ebanks also has her own line of swimwear, accessories and shoes called Sass which stands for Selita's Accessories Shoes and Swimwear.
 The line was seen on the BET Rip The Runway 2012 which she hosted alongside Pooch Hall.

 Selita Ebanks was to star in the ABC Family (now Freeform) TV series called "Nicki" based on the life of music sensation Nicki Minaj alongside Ariana Neal, Wesley Jonathan and McCarrie McCausland.
 Whoopi Goldberg and J.B.
 Smoove as guest star.
 But according to The Hollywood Reporter, Freeform has cancelled their series.
 Ebanks was to play Grace, Nicki's mother.
 Production began in January 2016.
 In October 2016, Minaj stated the filming was postponed.

-Selita Ebanks will be seen in the MTV's The Challenge: Champs vs. Stars (season 3) which premieres 17 April 2018.
+Selita Ebanks was in MTV's Champs vs. Stars in 2018.

 Personal life

-She was engaged to comedian Nick Cannon for five months.
+Ebanks was engaged to comedian Nick Cannon for five months.

 She dated Terrence J from 2011 to 2013.

 Philanthropy

-Ebanks has run her own talent school "Stardom Youth Foundation" since 2004 in her hometown Cayman Islands, providing career guidance for teenagers.
+Ebanks has run her own talent school, "Stardom Youth Foundation" since 2004 in her hometown Cayman Islands, providing career guidance for teenagers.

 She also formed a charity organization, "Women’s Coalition for Empowerment and Opportunity", after a trip to Sierra Leone in 2008.
-The organization helps to support women’s educational and professional programs in the civil war-torn African nation.
+The organization helps to support women's educational and professional programs in the civil war-torn African nation.

-She joined the Cash&Rocket tour in 2013 and 2014 raising more than $1 million for women and children all over the world.
+Ebanks joined the Cash & Rocket tour in 2013 and 2014, raising more than $1 million for women and children all over the world.